Zylann/saga_toolkit_app/README.md

 I started to write this tool because I often write stuff on my smartphone, in raw text, because I like bare simplicity (and I don't like apps saving in formats only them can read), but I wanted to provide a better look and feel to people I share my files with.
 I implement other stuff in it if I need them or just for fun.

-It supersedes my previous work which was using Python: https://github.com/Zylann/SagaToolkit

 Features
 ----------